rehierl/node-tree-outliner/about-h1-h6.md

 </body>
 ```

-Note - Upper case letters represent passive content;
+Note - Upper case letters represent passive content
-i.e. these nodes have no effect on a document's outline.
+(i.e. nodes have no effect on a document's outline).

 The the consensus to print the table of contents (TOC) for this fragment is: